The-OpenROAD-Project/DAC-2020-Tutorial/README.md

 ## Getting Help

-If you have any questions before, during or after the tutorial, feel free to email [abdelrahman_hosny@brown.edu](mailto:abdelrahman_hosny@brown.edu)
+If you have any questions before, during or after the tutorial, feel free to email [ahosny@openroad.tools](mailto:ahosny@openroad.tools)

 ## Prepare Your Environment